min69u/Reforestation/README.md

-## The urge to sing the Lion King song is just a whim away.
+## Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.